rpede/tutorial-react-ci/README.md

   run: npm run lint
 ```

-*NOTE: make sure it indentation is correct.*
+_NOTE: make sure the indentation is correct._

 Commit and push!

 Oh, no. Another failure.
 Can you fix it?

 Create another feature branch with your fix using same procedure as before.

 **Important**

-Remember to update your local version of main branch when your are done.
+Remember to update your local version of main branch when you are done.

 ```sh
 git checkout main